-This study employs the high-resolution SL16 mesh, which has 5 035 113 vertices and 9 945 623 triangular elements.
-As shown in Figs. 4 and 5, the mesh provides coverage of southern Louisiana, Mississippi, and Alabama, and it extends outward through the Gulf of Mexico and the Caribbean Sea to the western North Atlantic Ocean.
+This study employs the high-resolution SL16 mesh, which has 5,035,113 vertices and 9,945,623 triangular elements.
+As shown in Figure 4-5, the mesh provides coverage of southern Louisiana, Mississippi and Alabama, and it extends outward through the Gulf of Mexico and the Caribbean Sea to the western North Atlantic Ocean.
 This wide coverage allows tides to be specified at a boundary outside the resonant basin of the Gulf, and storms to be started inside the domain but far from the area of interest.
-The mesh resolution varies from 15 to 20 km in the Atlantic Ocean to 4-6 km in the Gulf, 1 km on the continental shelf, and, as highlighted in Fig. 6, 100-200 m in the wave-breaking zones and marshes of southern Louisiana and down to 20-50 m in small-scale channels.
+The mesh resolution varies from 15-20km in the Atlantic Ocean, to 4-6km in the Gulf, to 1km on the continental shelf and, as highlighted in Figure 6, to 100-200m in the wave-breaking zones and marshes of southern Louisiana, and to 20-50m in small-scale channels.